 Fighting games and shmups are two examples of twitchy video game genres that, at times, fail to give the level of difficulty that players are looking for.
 There is no question that fast-paced, action-focused games have their place, but every once in a while, you need the pleasure that comes with crushing your opponents with your head.
-When this occurs, games of strategy and tactics become more enticing.
+When this occurs, strategy and tactics games become more enticing.

 There is a very thin line that separates the strategy genre from the tactics genre.
-The majority of the time, the objective of strategy games is to have the player manage all facets of a fight, such as gathering energy sources and constructing bases or armies.
+The majority of the time, the objective of strategy and tactics games is to have the player manage all facets of a fight, such as gathering energy sources and constructing bases or armies.
 The StarCraft video games are a great illustration of this.
 Games that concentrate on tactics, on the other hand, often center their gameplay upon moving soldiers and other components of warfare.
 The game does a good job of representing the category.
 The gameplay of games that fall under any of these categories may either be turn-based or real-time.

 But enough with the chitchat; it’s time to get our game on.
 These are the most impressive games for strategy and tactics available for personal computers.